This post may contain affiliate sales links. Please read my disclosure policy.

 You only need 6 ingredients to make Dipping Chocolate and maybe 20 minutes to throw it all together.
 Win-win!
 Here’s what you’ll need:

-- Semi-Sweet Chocolate – any chocolate will do here, (white or dark) but I like to use semi-sweet for a classic flavor.
+- Semi-Sweet Chocolate – the best chocolate for this recipe!
+Any type of chocolate will do here, (white chocolate chips or even dark chocolate) but I like to use semi-sweet for a classic flavor.
+You can also use semisweet chocolate chips, but they may require additional tempering due to their different formulation.

 - Sweetened Condensed Milk – this helps sweeten even more and helps keep the chocolate from solidifying as it cools.